phunky-tech/powoutmon/README.md

 ### .env

-Create a `.env` file in the same directory as `client.sh`.
+Create a `.env` file in the same directory as `monitor.sh`.
 It should look like so:

 ```
 HOSTS="192.168.1.1 192.168.1.4 192.168.1.37"